-A copy of this draft EA has been sent to local, state, and federal agencies and individuals who indicated an interest in the Project.
-TVA has notifiedy interested federally recognized Native American Tribes, elected officials, and other stakeholders that the draft EA is available for review and comment for a 30-day period.
-An electronic version of the document is posted on the TVA website where comments can also be submitted electronically.
-Public notices have been published in local newspapers soliciting comments from other agencies, the general public, and any interested organizations.
-TVA will carefully review any comments received on the draft EA and address them, as appropriate, in the final EA
+A draft of this EA was sent to local, state, and federal agencies and individuals who indicated an interest in the Project.
+TVA notified interested federally recognized Native American Tribes, elected officials, and other stakeholders that the draft EA was available for review and comment for a 30-day period.
+An electronic version of the document was posted on the TVA website where comments could also be submitted electronically.
+Public notices were published in local newspapers soliciting comments from other agencies, the general public, and any interested organizations.